semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

     <dt><a href= "https://semgrep.dev/login?return_path=/orgs/-/editor">Editor</a></dt>
     <dd>Fork existing security rules to customize them for your own organization or team's use in this advanced editor.
 Refer to <a href="/semgrep-code/editor/#jumpstart-rule-writing-using-existing-rules">Writing rules using Semgrep Editor</a>.</dd>
 </dl>

+### User management

+You can onboard (add) your entire organization's users and repositories by creating an organization account.
+Additionally, Semgrep Cloud Platform provides role-based access control (RBAC) for Team or Enterprise tiers.
+See [User management, accounts, and roles](/semgrep-cloud-platform/user-management) to learn more.

 ### Getting support